-Counseling Center clinicians serve as consultants on committees as well as participate in campus discussions related to campus disruptions and safety concerns.
+Counseling Center clinicians serve as consultants on committees and participate in campus discussions related to campus disruptions and safety concerns.
 The Center staff are not responsible for making academic or administrative decisions about students.
 (II.G.3)

 H Referral Resources